 Mattel’s Litigious Bent

 Mattel has a long history of mounting lawsuits over Barbie parodies, including a hilarious early Website of Barbie dolls in sexually compromising positions.
 They also sued Canadian stripper and nude model Barbie Doll Benson in 1999 over her domain name, insisting that it infringes on the Mattel trademark.
-The stripper, who’d been dancing under that name for 16 years, won.
+The stripper, who’d been dancing with private dancers under that name for 16 years, won.

 Mattel’s lawyers must be a really busy bunch because a Google search for “nude Barbie” turns up 229,000 results which will be online forever.
 The results in the first page of my search included: